pandammonium/blipper-widget-old/README.txt

 == Frequently Asked Questions ==

-= Does the widget need my Polaroid|Blipfoto username and password? = The widget uses OAuth 2.0 to authorise access to your Polaroid|Blipfoto account, so there is no need to enter your username or password.
-However, the widget is able to access your username through the Polaroid|Blipfoto API.
-Since this information is available publicly anyway, this shouldn't be a problem.
-If you do have a problem with this, please do not use the widget.
+= Does the widget need my Polaroid|Blipfoto username and password? =

+The widget asks for your username for verification purposes, but does not require your password.
+It does not ask for your password and it does not have access to your password.
+The widget uses an OAuth 2.0 access token to authorise access to your Polaroid|Blipfoto account, eliminating the need for your password.

 = Why doesn't the plugin seem to do anything? =
-* You may not have any blips to view.
+* If you haven't added any blips to your Polaroid|Blipfoto journal, you won't see any blips in your widget.
 Please make sure you have at least one blip in your Polaroid|Blipfoto account.
-* It may be because you have made a mistake transferring your OAuth credentials from the Polaroid|Blipfoto website to the plugin settings.
-Please make sure these details are correct.
+* If you are logged in and are able to change your site's options and settings, you should see an error message indicating the problem.
+It is most likely that you have mistyped your username or that you haven't copied your access token correctly.
+Amend these details, and try again.
-* If you have refreshed your OAuth app credentials or access token at Polaroid|Blipfoto, you will need to update these details on the Blipper Widget settingsd page.
+* If you have refreshed your OAuth app credentials or access token at Polaroid|Blipfoto, you will need to update these details on the Blipper Widget settings page.

-You must be logged in and able to manage WordPress settings to view any error message the plugin produces.

 = Where can I get support for Blipper Widget? =

 You can use [the Blipper Widget page](http://pandammonium.org/wordpress-dev/wp-blipper-widget/) on my website to ask questions and report problems.

+= Does the widget use the original image? =

+The widget uses the URL of the best quality image made available to it; typically, this is standard resolution.
+Standard resolution is normally good enough for display in a widget.

+= Is the image stored on my web server? =

+No, the image in the blip is not stored on your server: the widget links to the image on Polaroid|Blipfoto.

 == Installation ==